janestreet/magic-trace/README.md

 Congratulations, you just magically traced your first program!

-The way magic-trace works is that it continuously records all control flow into a ring buffer.
+The way magic-trace works is that it continuously records control flow into a ring buffer.
 Upon some sort of trigger, it takes a snapshot of that buffer and reconstructs call stacks.

-There are two ways to make that happen:
+There are two ways to take a snapshot:

 You just did this one: <kbd>Ctrl</kbd>+<kbd>C</kbd> magic-trace.
 If magic trace terminates with already having taken a snapshot, it takes a snapshot.